With funding from Indie.vc, ReadySet is scaling to meet the demands of a changing workplace – TechCrunch

 “I don’t want to be the kind of founder that chases the next round,” she said.
 “I want to smartly leverage the funding and continue our profitability and do it at scale.
 I think some founders get stuck doing that and then don’t focus on the product.”

-In light of these trying times amid the COVID-19 pandemic, ReadySet investing more heavily in remote training offerings.
+In light of these trying times amid the COVID-19 pandemic, ReadySet is investing more heavily in remote training offerings.

 “We’re really sort of looking for ways we can resource companies trying to rethink digital interaction,” she said.
 “I also think a lot of people or some people think this is a blip on the radar and we’ll go back to normal.
-We don’t think that I necessarily going to happen.”
+We don’t think that is necessarily going to happen.”

 Despite these rocky times where many tech companies are laying off staff members and putting some on furlough, Hutchinson said some companies have doubled down on what they’re doing in terms of workplace culture.